ShefML/dojo-knn/README.md

 # k-Nearest Neighbours Dojo

 Instructions and tips for kNN classifier dojo.
-An example implementation is provided in Python 3, but you're encouraged to solve the problem yourself - that way, you learn more and have more fun.
+An example implementation is provided in Python 3, but you're encouraged to solve the problem yourself or in groups - that way, you learn more and have more fun.

 ## You will need...